Here’s a city guide for you when you are in Bangkok, the bustling capital of Thailand.

 Artbox, the wildly popular night market in a container.
 Shop through the weekend market featuring local fashion brands and food trucks.
 You can also head down to enjoy performances put up by local bands and portrait drawing by talented artists.

 The location of Artbox will change once every few months, so do check the location before heading down.
 You can check out their Official Facebook Page to stay up to date.

 Get Out of town for Airplane Graveyard (What goes up must come down)

 For plane enthusiasts, this is somewhere you definitely cannot miss.
-Check out the remnants of old abandoned airplanes (including Boeing 747) lie scattered across an empty field in the Hua Mak region of Bangkok.
-The entry fee is about 200 Baht.
+Check out the remnants of old abandoned airplanes (including Boeing 747) that lie scattered across an empty field in the Hua Mak region of Bangkok.

 Address: 594 Ramkhamhaeng Road/Ramkamahaeng soi 103.